 The following procedure outlines the steps to follow when planning your storage configuration.
-Containers are individual disk drives (JBOD), storageset types (mirrorsets, stripesets, and so on), and/or partitioned drives.

 See Appendix A to locate the blank templates for keeping track of the containers being configured.

-- 1. Review configuration rules.
-See "Configuration Rules," page 2-3. - 2.
+- 1. Determine your storage requirements.
+Use the questions in "Determining Storage Requirements," page 2-3, to help you. - 2.
+Review configuration rules.
+See "Configuration Rules for the Controller," page 2-3. - 3.
 Familiarize yourself with the current physical layout of the devices and their addressing scheme.
-See "Device PTL Addressing Convention," page 2-3. - 3.
-Determine your storage requirements.
-Use the questions in "Determining Storage Requirements," page 2-10, to help you. - 4.
+See "Addressing Conventions for Device PTL," page 2-4. - 4.
 Choose the type of storage containers you need to use in your subsystem.
-See "Choosing a Container Type," page 2-11, for a comparison and description of each type of storageset.

-5. Create a storageset profile (described in "Creating a Storageset Profile," page 2-12).

-- Fill out the storageset profile while you read the sections that pertain to your chosen storage type: "Storageset Planning Considerations," page 2-14 "Mirrorset Planning Considerations," page 2-16 "RAIDset Planning Considerations," on page 18 "Partition Planning Considerations," page 2-22 "Striped Mirrorset Planning Considerations," page 2-20 Decide which switches you need for your subsystem.
-General information on switches is detailed in "Storageset and Partition Switches," page 2-24.
-Determine the unit switches you want for your units ("Unit Switches," page 2-28).
-Determine the initialization switches you want for your planned storage containers - ("Initialization Switches," page 2-25).7.
-Create a storage map ("Storage Maps," page 2-29). - 8.
-Configure the storage you have now planned using one of the following methods: - ☐ Use SWCC.
-See the SWCC documentation for details. - ☐ Use the Command Line Interpreter (CLI) commands.
+See "Choosing a Container Type," page 2-14, for a comparison and description of each type of storageset. - 5.
+Create a storageset profile (described in "Creating a Storageset Profile," page 2-16).
+Fill out the storageset profile while you read the sections that pertain to your chosen storage type: - "Planning Considerations for Storageset," page 2-18 - "Mirrorset Planning Considerations," page 2-21 - "RAIDset Planning Considerations," page 2-22 - "Partition Planning Considerations," page 2-26 - "Striped Mirrorset Planning Considerations," page 2-24 - 6.
+Decide which switches you need for your subsystem.
+General information on switches is detailed in "Specifying Storageset and Partition Switches," page 2-28. - Determine the unit switches you want for your units ("Specifying Unit Switches," page 2-33). - Determine the initialization switches you want for your planned storage containers ("Specifying Initialization Switches," page 2-29). - 7.
+Create a storage map ("Creating Storage Maps," page 2-33). - 8.
+Configure the storage you have now planned using one of the following methods: - Use SWCC.
+See the SWCC documentation for details.

+- Use the Command Line Interpreter (CLI) commands.
 This method allows you flexibility in defining and naming your storage containers.
-See the Compaq StorageWorks HSG80 Array Controller ACS Version 8.6 CLI Reference Guide.
+See the StorageWorks HSG80 Array Controller ACS Version 8.7 CLI Reference Guide.